MicrosoftDocs/learn/learn-pr/azure/defender-iot-fine-tune-deployment/includes/5-describe-process-baseline-traffic.md

 Section 2 describes the sixth phase in the deployment, *Baseline learning*, and deals with triaging the alerts.
 It includes these units:

-- Unit 5 describes the general overview of the baseline learning phase of the sensor deployment.
+- Unit 5 describes the general overview of the baseline *learning* mode of the sensor deployment.
 - Unit 6 describes the information and preparations you need to complete the exercise unit.
 - Unit 7 is the exercise unit to practice the alert triaging activities to create the baseline.

 ## Learning mode

-When the sensor first connects to Defender for IoT it enters the learning phase where the sensor learns the difference between suspicious, harmful network traffic and safe traffic, including regular file transfers or data flows between devices.
+When the sensor first connects to Defender for IoT it enters *learning* mode where the sensor learns the difference between suspicious, harmful network traffic and safe traffic, including regular file transfers or data flows between devices.
 So that when this suspicious network traffic is identified in the future, alerts are sent to Defender for IoT, and you're able to protect your devices.

-In a real life scenario, the learning phase can continue for up to two weeks, and requires regularly, daily triage of the alerts.
+In a real life scenario, the *learning* mode can continue for up to two weeks, and requires regularly, daily triage of the alerts.

 ## In this phase